-PARIS — Upon entering the lobby of the chicest new address in the Marais, it was hard to imagine that such a sexy sanctuary was once a staid office building.
+PARIS — Upon entering the lobby of Sinner, the chicest new address in the Marais, it was hard to imagine that such a sexy sanctuary was once a staid office building.
 Leave it to French hospitality group EVOK to see the potential in the space from the first impression it gives off from the front desk: an eclectic lounge outfitted in pink hues beneath a vibrant stained-glass window reminiscent of Mondrian.

 That vast lounge and bi-level dining area brim with religious overtones: swank candlelit interiors, vaulted ceilings, high columns, and antique wooden doors that together create a mischievous mood befitting the hotel’s name.
 Through these details, interior designer Tristan Auer recalls the history of the Haut Marais neighborhood that was home to religious orders (the hotel is even located on the rue du Temple) before the aristocracy moved in, followed in modern times by creators.
 In this opulent and provocative hotel, breaking the rules seems de rigueur.

 Room key in hand, I passed what looked like a church confessional and entered the dark elevator onto a lantern-lit corridor.
 It felt like a members-only club: soft music wafting through the air, the hotel’s spicy signature scent lingering in my room.
 Behind a bright red door, my dark suite contrasted the blue skies blocked by the drawn curtains.
 I settled into the mood of my new home, taking a visual tour of the curated artwork highlit by dim lighting.
 Pleased to find a record player, I tested my DJ skills while sprawled on the massive, cloud-like bed.